Degenerate crossing number and signed reversal distance: Preliminaries

 We say that a wedge \emph{encloses} an edge if it contains both its half-edges or none of them.
 For example $w_{1,4}$ in Figure~\ref{wedge} encloses all the edges of the graph.
-We can recognize orienting and separating curves in an embedding scheme with the following lemmas.
-See Figure~\ref{wedge} for an example of separating and orienting cycle in a 2-vertex scheme.
+Observe that, following the definitions, $\omega_{a,b}$ encloses an edge $c$ if and only if $\omega_{b,a}$ does.

+For two edges $a$ and $b$ in a 2-vertex loopless embedding scheme, we denote by $a \cdot b$ the concatenation of $a$ and $b$ which we will interpret as a cycle.
+We can identify orienting and separating cycles in an embedding scheme based on whether or not they enclose edges in the embedding scheme.
+Since $\omega_{a,b}$ and $\omega_{b,a}$ are equivalent in terms of whether they enclose edges, we state the lemma only for one of them.